PeterLuschny/table/README.md

     QuickView()

 This shows the list of the sequences implemented.
-A brief overview of their relative relevance can be found in the file _statistics.txt.

 Use a Table from the library: